List of The Rose of Versailles characters: André Grandier

 André is secretly in love with Oscar, but he never tells her until both of them decide to help the insurgents when the French Revolution begins.
 Oscar initially refuses his extreme advances, but later realizes she does not want to marry any other men for fear of hurting him, before realizing she also loves him back, but did not understand the nature of her love at first.

 Later in the series, André loses sight in his left eye to save Oscar who had been captured by the Black Knight; his condition slowly worsens until he is completely blind.
 André is a very sensitive and passionate man, suffering for his unrequited love for Oscar but being unable to quench his desire for her and vocally siding with the commoners in their plight.

-Sadly André dies from a stray bullet the day after Oscar's declaration of love, able to share only one night of passion with the woman he lived for.
+Oscar confesses her love to André a couple of weeks before the Storming of the Bastille.
+They eventually become "husband and wife" during a night spent together.
+On July 13th, André dies protecting Oscar from a bullet, fulfilling his promise that he would one day give up his life for her.
+Oscar joins him in death one day later.